 A student may challenge a faculty member's decision, if they have substantive evidence proving that an error occurred.
 All substantive evidence must be submitted to the Registrar within 30 days of the date the final grade was issued.
 The completed Grade Challenge Form and any evidence will be reviewed by the University Executive Committee and/or the Academic Affairs Committee.
 The student may be asked to meet with the University Executive Committee and/or the Academic Affairs Committee.
-A final decision of the University Executive Committee and/or the Academic Affairs Committee are final.
+A final decision of the University Executive Committee and/or the Academic Affairs Committee and/or the GCF.
+All decisions of the University Executive Committee and/or the Academic Affairs Committee are final.